 Generally, applications for new Class A programs at designated/interim designated institutions, and institutions applying for designation, will require a full program evaluation including an in-person site visit by the evaluator with the submission of a program application.
-Virtual site visits are only accepted under exceptional circumstances and must be approved in advance by the PTIB.
+Virtual site visits are only accepted under exceptional circumstances and must be approved in advance by the PTIRU.

-The complete evaluation report must be sent directly to PTIB by the program evaluator.
+The complete evaluation report must be sent directly to PTIRU by the program evaluator.
 Where appropriate, the program evaluator may choose to include photographs or other documentation with their report.
 The report should be emailed as an attachment and sent to PTI@gov.bc.ca.

-For more information about program evaluations including hiring a program evaluator and when the registrar may waive the requirement for a program evaluation, see Appendix 10: New Program Evaluation Guide.
+For more information about program evaluations including hiring a program evaluator and when the registrar may waive the requirement for a program evaluation, see Appendix 11: New Program Evaluation Guide.
+PTIRU does not publish the names of subject matter experts (SMEs) with whom we work.
+Institutions are responsible for sourcing their own evaluators.